This Mango Smoothie is deliciously thick and creamy. It’s easy to make with just a few ingredients.

 Notes

-• To make a dairy-free smoothie, leave out the yogurt or use a dairy-free yogurt.
+• Make it dairy-free: Omit the yogurt or use a dairy-free yogurt.
 Use nondairy milk or juice for the liquid.
-Orange juice is a good choice because the citrus complements the mango flavor.
+Orange juice is a good choice, since the citrus complements the mango flavor.

 Nutrition information is an estimate.